pngme/sample-android-app-flutter/README.md

 ### Step 8

-Call the Pngme SDK via the Flutter channel from your main Flutter app, passing the `go` or `goWithCustomDialog` method in the channel.
+Call the Pngme SDK via the Flutter channel from your main Flutter app, passing the `go` method in the channel.

 ```dart
 value = await sdkChannel.invokeMethod("go", <String, dynamic>{